kyma-project/kyma/docs/api-gateway-v2/06-01-apirule.md

 ### Status codes

-These are the status codes used to describe the Virtual Services and Oatheeper Access Rules:
+These are the status codes used to describe the Virtual Services and Oathkeeper Access Rules:

 | Code   |  Description |
 |---|---|